This page is about meditation and cancer. There is information about

 Another 2012 American study looked at 23 patients having chemotherapy.
 It found that when they listened at home to audio MBSR CDs they reported better mood and better quality of life.

-The clinical trials so far have seemed to show that meditation can help people with cancer but they have involved small numbers of patients.
-We need more research in this area before we will know for sure how meditation can help people with cancer.
+The clinical trials so far have seemed to show that meditation can help people with cancer.
+We need more research in this area to find out if there are other ways it can help.

 What you do depends on the type of meditation you practice.
 Meditation can be guided by